monash-emu/AuTuMN/README.md

 Model run outputs are written to `data/outputs/run` and can be viewed in Streamlit (see below).

+Run time depends on the complexity of the model, the simulated time window and the number of scenarios simulated.
+For example, the run time of a COVID-19 model with simulation of a single scenario over a period of 12 months is around 4 seconds on a normal desktop computer.

 ## Running a calibration

 You can run a model MCMC calibration as follows